WeilabMSU/mGLI-KDA/README.md

 ```

-### Generation of mGLI-based features for protein-ligand complex
+### II.
+Generation of mGLI-based features for protein-ligand complex
 Example with PDB 2eg8, generating mGLI features with "bin" manner and "median" statistics for atom-by-atom Gauss linking integral.
 "all" can also be used and "std" statistics is also available for atom-by-atom Gauss linking integral, output: 2eg8-complex-median-bin.npy
 ```shell
 python codes/mGLI-protein-ligand.py --pdbid 2eg8 --bin_or_all bin --integral_type median
 ```

-### Generation of mGLI-based features for small molecule
+### III.
+Generation of mGLI-based features for small molecule
 Example with the ligand in PDB 2eg8, generating mGLI features with "bin" manner and "median" statistics for atom-by-atom Gauss linking integral.
 "all" can also be used,  output: 2eg8-ligand-median-bin.npy
 ```shell